Mark Pryor: Social policy

 In 2003, Pryor voted for a federal ban on partial-birth abortion.
 He has voted in favor of the expansion of embryonic stem cell research.
 He voted against restricting UN funding for population control policies, prohibiting minors crossing state lines for abortion, and barring Health and Human Services grants to organizations that perform abortions.

 On December 18, 2010, Pryor voted in favor of the Don't Ask, Don't Tell Repeal Act of 2010.

 Gun policy

 In 2004, Pryor voted to extend the Federal Assault Weapons Ban.

 In 2013, Pryor voted against a measure that would have required background checks for all firearms purchases.

 In March 2013, Pryor cosponsored a bill that would flag individuals attempting to buy guns who have used an insanity defense, were ruled dangerous by a court, or had been committed by a court to mental health treatment.
 It did not address the gun show loophole.
-The bill has not been passed into law.
+The bill was not passed into law.